getCUJO/QoOID/draft-ietf-ippm-qoo.md

 The variance of latency can be composed.
 For example, if the variance values of links a-b and b-c are known, then the variance of the composition a-b-c is the sum of the variances a-b and b-c.
+This composition is also invertible for independent segments, enabling decomposition: knowing the end-to-end variance and the variance of one segment is sufficient to recover the variance of the other segment.

 ## Inter-Packet Delay Variation (IPDV)
 The most common definition of IPDV {{RFC5481}} measures the difference in